aruizdealarcon/ipetikzmod/README.md

 ### The preamble needed in LaTeX is extremely small and is obtained with just two clicks.

-This plug-in makes the IPE editor to load adapting it to TikZ's defaults, unlike IPE's stylesheet.
+This plug-in makes the IPE editor to load already adapted to TikZ's defaults, unlike the default stylesheet.

 Additionally, all color definitions match those in the _xcolor_ package.

 Other parameters, such as line thickness, arrow styles and many more adapt to the _tikz_ package predefined ones.

 # Installation